skip to Main Content

 How can I apply for a scholarship?

 Normally the College of Engineering accepts and awards Giving Tree scholarships by the end of February for the next school year (fall and spring).
-The Everett E. Black Scholarship is solicited immediately after the fall semester begins and is awarded during the month of October for the current fall semester and the next spring semester.
-An email will be sent out announcing both types of scholarships along with instructions on how to apply and deadlines.
-This allows all incoming freshman the opportunity to apply.
+The Everett E. Black Scholarship is solicited in Spring semester with the application opening during the month of March.
+An email will be sent out announcing instructions about how to apply and deadlines.
+This allows all incoming freshmen the opportunity to apply.

 How do I get an override for a course?